 According to Swyftx, BTC was the most frequently traded digital asset among their high-volume traders in March.
 This surpassed Ethereum for the first time in nine months.

-“We’re not near all-time high trading territory,” said Honan.
+“We’re not near all-time high trading territory,” said Honan in March.
 “But local Bitcoin trades are clearly trending up with hundreds of millions of Aussie dollar denominated Bitcoin trades in March.
 We hit the one-year countdown to the halving this month and it seems to be a factor impacting Bitcoin price action and national trading activity.
 Bitcoin trading this month remains elevated on January and February levels and we’re seeing a strong trend towards accumulation, with buy orders outnumbering sells by a factor of three.”

 According to Swyftx, in March, there was a sharp increase in individual trades by Australian high volume traders: A 17% increase in trades of $20k or more, and a 14% increase in trades of more than $100K.